 - Cultural Studies: Analyse cultural practices and their power dynamics.

-- History: Investigates how culture evolves with time.
+- History: Investigates how culture evolves over time.

 What is Brand Culture?

-Just as culture shapes the identity and interactions within a community, brand culture does the same for your business.
+Just as culture shapes the identity and interactions within a community, brand culture does the same for a business.

 Brand culture consists of the values, beliefs and symbols that define how your company operates, interacts with its customers and employees and positions itself in the market.

-Your brand culture is created by a combination of tangible and intangible factors that collectively influence how people perceive your brand.
+Your brand culture is created by combining tangible and intangible factors that collectively influence how people perceive your brand.

 These include: